burhanuddin353/TFTColor/README.md

 TFTColor
 ========

-A simple UIColor category to get color with hex code.
+A simple UIColor category to get UIColor from hex code.